SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   Estimate of Dividend per Share (+3 years) |  Annual, from analyst consensus estimates Estimate of GAAP Earnings per Share (+3 years) |  Annual, from analyst consensus estimates

-  Note: For an [American Depository Receipt (ADR)](https://en.wikipedia.org/wiki/American_depositary_receipt) or equivalent the dividend yeild is derived from the the primary listing of the stock, not the ADR.
+  Note: For an [American Depository Receipt (ADR)](https://en.wikipedia.org/wiki/American_depositary_receipt) or equivalent the dividend yield is derived from the the primary listing of the stock, not the ADR.

 ##### CHECK \#1: Is the current dividend yield higher than the cash savings rate?